lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 February was by far the most productive month, clocking in about 88 hours of work on Lunch Money.
 It was our first full month in Fukuoka and we had very minimal external obligations.
 We also found a free co-working space (<a href="https://startupcafe.jp/en/startup-cafe/" target="_blank">The Startup Cafe</a>) that we ended up holing ourselves in nearly every day for at least a couple of hours.
 At the end of February, The Startup Cafe closed for renovations and would not re-open until after we leave Japan.

 It was very sad at first, but ultimately it was a blessing that the Startup Cafe closed because it forced us to find other options.
-As a result, we started working out of various Starbucks and Manu Coffees in different neighbourhoods allowing us to weave in exploring more of the city with working every day!
+As a result, we started working out of various Starbucks and Manu Coffee's in different neighbourhoods allowing us to weave in exploring more of the city with working every day!

 ## Milestones